coldbrewz/AIS-VISTA/README.md

-# 👁️ Project VISTA (Visual Intelligence SLA Tracker API)
+# 👁️ AIS VISTA (Visual Intelligence SLA Tracker API)

 VISTA is an AI-powered WhatsApp bot designed to automatically track, process, and log toll road maintenance reports for the Tangerang-Merak highway.
 It serves as the intelligent ingestion engine for the AIS-IRIS ecosystem.